 The Office of Financial Aid

-The Financial Aid Office at Pepperdine Graziadio Business School is committed in assisting students to explore and understand all the financial aid options students are eligible for.
-We extend financial aid through the merit scholarships, need-based grants and student loans to meet the various needs and circumstances of our students.
+The Financial Aid Office at Pepperdine Graziadio Business School is committed to assisting students to explore and understand all the financial aid options that are available to help you manage your financial planning and ensure that you are able to achieve your educational goals.
+We extend financial aid through merit scholarships, need-based grants, and student loans, to meet the various needs and circumstances of our students.

 We are here to answer questions for current and prospective students in person or by phone.
 Schedule a consultation to learn more about how to finance your education at PGBS.

 - Fall 2020, Spring 2021 and Summer 2021 Admits: Submit 2020-2021 FAFSA